-- Right to pursue training in a clean, organized, and safe environment; and one that is free from harassment and discrimination. - Right to fair and impartial evaluation of training performance, and a means of recourse to challenge action contrary to this standard. - Right to free expression, and to participate and contribute feedback in the formulating and evaluating of institutional policies. - Right to access staff and instructors for training, assistance, guidance, and administration. - Right to a clearly defined, fair, and consistent enforcement of rules that govern AVTEC operations and student code of conduct, and due process for discipline, including appeals. - Right of access to and protection from improper disclosure of student records as required by appropriate legal authority. - Right to have access to accurate information regarding tuition, fees and charges, refunds, and general requirements for establishing and maintaining satisfactory progress in training and requirements for completion. - Right to a reasonably peaceful and quiet environment in which you can study and sleep. - Right to privacy, respect, and security of your person and personal property; one that is free from unreasonable search and/or seizure.

-- Right to confront others behavior that infringes on your rights and to file both formal and informal complaints about any aspect of the AVTEC experience. - Right to expect freedom from interference regarding your personal recreational, social, and personal enhancement opportunities established within the campus community.
+- Right to pursue training in a clean, organized, and safe environment; and one that is free from harassment and discrimination. - Right to fair and impartial evaluation of training performance, and a means of recourse to challenge action contrary to this standard. - Right to participate and contribute feedback in the formulating and evaluating of institutional policies. - Right to a clearly defined, fair, and consistent enforcement of rules that govern AVTEC operations and student code of conduct, and due process for discipline, including appeals. - Right of access to and protection from improper disclosure of student records as required by appropriate legal authority. - Right to have access to accurate information regarding tuition, fees and charges, refunds, and general requirements for establishing and maintaining satisfactory progress in training and requirements for completion. - Right to a peaceful and quiet environment in which you can study and sleep. - Right to privacy, respect, and security of your person and personal property; one that is free from unreasonable search and/or seizure. - Right to address others behavior that infringes on your rights and to file both formal and informal complaints about any aspect of the AVTEC experience. - Right to expect freedom from interference regarding your recreational, social, and personal enhancement opportunities established within the campus community.